ychunhui/refarch-cognitive-analytics/docs/data/README.md

 Please note that if a large number of rows was involved this insert could easily be too big to do like this.

 ![](customeraccount.png)

+# Compendium
+* As we used remote table in this solution you can deep dive into *federated systems* from the product documentation: https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.data.fluidquery.doc/topics/cfpint01.html